 - NOTE: Don’t tell them how or where to hit the third shot.
 Simply let them hit it.

-DRILL – Serve (bounce)- return (bounce) – third shot – continue until fault
+DRILL – Serve (bounce one)- return (bounce two) – third shot – allow to continue until they fault

 - This drill is very simple.
 Serve the ball, one bounce, return the ball (deep), two bounce, third shot.